EventStore/EventStore-Client-Dotnet/docs/docs/writing-events/basics.md

 ### type

 An event type should be supplied for each event.
-This is a unique string to identify the type of event you are saving.
+This is a unique string used to identify the type of event you are saving.

 It is common to see the CLR type used as the type as it makes serialising and de-serialising of the event easy.
 However we recommend against this as it couples the storage to the type and will make it more difficult if you need to version the event at a later date.